thinkahead/faas-fn/README.md

 # Creates bin/arkade
 ```

-## Building watchdog for ppc64le used in Dockerfiles used by functions
+## Building watchdog (Optional)
-You can copy over the bin/fwatchdog-ppc64le into the template folder with the Dockerfile for functions
+The watchdog is used in Dockerfiles used by functions.
+You do not need to build this.
+Instead, you can use the docker.io/powerlinux/classic-watchdog:latest-dev-ppc64le as watchdog.
+However if you build it, then you can copy over the bin/fwatchdog-ppc64le into the template folder with the Dockerfile for functions
 ```
 git clone https://github.com/openfaas/classic-watchdog.git
 cd classic-watchdog